vardhans/coding-challenge/readme.md

-# UI Test
+# Coding Challenge

 ## Overview

 This is a loan management application.
 We would be greateful if you create a single page application (SPA) with a list of loans for us.

-We don't expect you to finish the whole exercise if you don't have enough time, You can submit what you have done and tell us what you would have done differently if you had more time, although the solution should work and provide the basic functionality.
+We know you are busy, and we don't expect you to finish the whole exercise if you don't have enough time, You can submit what you have done and tell us what you would have done differently if you had more time, although the solution should work and provide the basic functionality.
 Surely we would appreciate if you could finish the whole exercise.